TokenEngineeringCommunity/website/docs/getting-started-welcome.md

 ### Model system & identify necessary mechanisms

 The next step in the token engineering process is to produce stock & flow diagrams representing the states of your system and how they change relative to each other.
 This diagram can be considered like a 'circuit diagram' of your system, that tracks flows of tokens that could represent funds, governance, reputation, and more.
+These systems can be complex and non-linear, which is explored in this article by Brandon Ramirez on [cryptoeconomic protocols as complex systems](https://thegraph.com/blog/modeling-cryptoeconomic-protocols-as-complex-systems-part-1).

 <stock & flow diagram to include>

 ### Identify useful mechanisms & compose them into design patterns

 As an engineer, mechanisms should be designed where certain properties hold under all conditions.
 This is possible through mathematical formalization as found in the [research of Dr. Michael Zargham & the Institute for Cryptoeconomics at the Vienna University of Economics & Business](https://epub.wu.ac.at/7381/1/zargham_shorish_paruch.pdf).
-Understanding the difficulty of this process, teams such as the [Commons Stack](www.commonsstack.org) are working to produce a toolkit of mechanisms & design patterns that can be customized & reused by various projects to reduce the barriers to adoption.
+Understanding the difficulty of this process, teams such as the [Commons Stack](https://www.commonsstack.org) are working to produce a toolkit of mechanisms & design patterns that can be customized & reused by various projects to reduce the barriers to adoption.

 ### Draw system flows & state transitions into a differential specification
-Understanding the states, mechanisms and behaviours of your system and the agents interacting with it,
+Understanding the states, mechanisms and behaviours of your system and the agents interacting with it, the next step is to map your system flows into a differential specification diagram, which will inform your cadCAD wiring in the next step of the process.
+The differential specification diagram takes into account system policies, agent behaviours, and exogenous processes (i.e. random external events), and the complex interaction patterns existing between them.

 <diff spec diagram to include>